-The soft doughnut bars are incredibly soft, while being slightly chewy and completely melt in your mouth.
-The sweet maple frosting compliments the crispy bacon, and it all comes together in a beautiful breakfast indulgence.
+The soft doughnut bars are incredibly soft while being slightly chewy and completely melt in your mouth.
+The sweet maple frosting complements the crispy bacon, and it all comes together in a beautiful breakfast indulgence.

-Ok, I'm not going to lie, these maple bacon bars are a labor of love.
+These maple bacon bars are a labor of love.
 Much like cinnamon rolls, they cannot be made quickly and do require quite a bit of time to rise and then fry.
-However...when you have the time, they are 100 percent worth it!
+However, when you have the time, they are 100 percent worth it.

 - For the Doughnuts: